jrishabh731/LILA_GAMES/README.md

 5. With this approach, we can have almost realtime data(based on TTL value) and avoid frequent queries.
 6. Ex: If we have TTL of 60 sec then for an area code, we will be hitting DB 1 request/1min.

+Scaling and High Performance:
+1. AsyncIO is used for IO from cache(Redis) and DB(PostgresSQL).
+2. Using orchestartor like Kubernetes, Docker-swarm the api_server service with Nginx can be used to scale across multiple machines.

 Assumption:
 1. LOGIN and LOGOUT events will be sent to the service.